Yusuke Mitsui

 Yusuke Mitsui (三井 優介, Mitsui Yusuke) is a Japanese racing driver.
 He finished runner-up in the 2022 F4 Japanese Championship.
 He was a member of the Honda Formula Dream Project.

 Career

 Formula 4

-In 2022 Mitsui made his single-seater racing debut by competing in the F4 Japanese Championship.
+In 2022, Mitsui made his single-seater racing debut by competing in the F4 Japanese Championship.
 He joined the Honda Formula Dream Project team alongside Syun Koide, and Kazuma Nishimura.
-He won the opening race of the season and he collected 2 more wins along with 8 more podiums to finish runner-up to teammate Koide.
+He won the opening race of the season, and he collected two more wins along with eight more podiums to finish runner-up to teammate Koide.

 For 2023, Mitsui stayed in F4 to fight for the title alongside Yuto Nomura, and rookie Tosei Moriyama.
-Mitsui ended up finishing 3rd place in the standings to Runners Up Jin Nakamura, and the eventual champion Rikuto Kobayashi.
+Mitsui ended up finishing third place in the standings to runners-up Jin Nakamura, and the eventual champion Rikuto Kobayashi.

 Super GT

 Mitsui would take up a role as the third driver for Team UpGarage in 2024.
-But Mitsui did not made a single race in that season.
+He did not make a single race in that season.